Two-nation theory: Savarkar, Hindu Mahasabha, and the Rashtriya Swayamsevak Sangh

-An embryonic form of the two-nation theory was seen in the Hindutva ideology since its emergence in the early 1920s.
+An embryonic form of the two-nation theory was seen in the Hindutva ideology since its emergence in 1923.
 Vinayak Damodar Savarkar in 1937, during the 19th session of the Hindu Mahasabha in Ahmedabad, publicly expressed his support for the two-nation theory.
 He said:

 There are two antagonistic nations living side by side in India.
 India cannot be assumed today to be a unitarian and homogenous nation.
 On the contrary, there are two nations in the main: the Hindus and the Muslims, in India.

 Savarkar declared on August 15, 1943, in Nagpur:

 I have no quarrel with Mr Jinnah's two-nation theory.
 We Hindus are a nation by ourselves and it is a historical fact that Hindus and Muslims are two nations.

 Savarkar saw Muslims in the Indian police and military to be "potential traitors".
 He advocated that India reduce the number of Muslims in the military, police and public service and ban Muslims from owning or working in munitions factories.
 Savarkar criticised Gandhi for being concerned about Indian Muslims.

 M. S. Golwalkar, the second Sarsanghchalak of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation, believed that the 'partition' actually meant "an acknowledgement that the Muslims formed a distinct and antagonistic national community ... won for itself a distinct state by vivisection of the country in which they had originally come as invaders and where they had been trying to settle down as conquerors".